MysteryPancake/Houdini-OpenCL/README.md

 In VEX, you can run over Detail, Primitives, Points and Vertices.

 OpenCL doesn't care about this.
-It just gives you a bunch of workitems to do whatever you want.
+It just gives you a bunch of workitems you can use however you want.

 The workitem index (`get_global_id(0)` / `@elemnum`) can represent whatever you want in the kernel.